 Summary and outcome

 The European Court of Human Rights (ECtHR) held that suspended prison sentence imposed on a journalist, for the insult of a school headmaster as a response to his publicly expressed views had been contrary to the European Convention of Human Rights (ECHR), art.
-10. The application was brought to the ECtHR by the applicant, a journalist and at the time editor-in-chief of the Lesbos daily newspaper Empros, following his criminal conviction for insult through the press and sentence of six-months suspended prison.
-The national courts found that by attributing the characteristics of “neo-Nazi” and “theoretician of the entity ‘Golden Dawn’” to the headmaster B.M. of a high school in a journal article following a post on the headmaster’s blog under the title “The ultimate lie is one: that of the Polytechnic School of 1973”, the applicant had an intention to tarnish B.M.’s honor and reputation.
+10. The application was brought to the ECtHR by the applicant-a journalist and at the time editor-in-chief of the Lesbos daily newspaper Empros, following his criminal conviction for insult through the press and sentence of six-months suspended prison.
+The national courts found that by attributing the characteristics of “neo-Nazi” and “theoretician of the entity ‘Golden Dawn’” to the headmaster B.M. of a high school in a journal article in response to a post on the headmaster’s blog under the title “The ultimate lie is one: that of the Polytechnic School of 1973”, the applicant had an intention to tarnish B.M.’s honor and reputation.
 The ECtHR found that the national authorities failed to assess the case according to the criteria established in the Court’s case-law and that interference with the applicant’s right to freedom of expression was not “necessary in a democratic society”.

 Facts